rahulshankariyer/MLB_Web_Scraping/README.md

 This code finds all instances of the code where the 'class' tag is given as 'colhead'.
 Since each page on EPSN's MLB stats page contains 50 players and there is a table header after every 10 players, the above code displays the table header code 5 times.
-However, if the find() function is used instead of the find_all() function, then the table header will be displayed only once.
+However, if the <b>find()</b> function is used instead of the <b>find_all()</b> function, then the table header will be displayed only once.

     soup.find('tr',attrs = {'class':'colhead'})